You Need to Use https:// and SSL

 Now you need to change your WordPress settings to use HTTPS on your site by updating your site URL.
 Do this for any sites installed in subdirectories as well.

-You can do this by going to Settings » General and updating your WordPress and site URL address fields.
+For a standard, non-Multi-Site, you can do this by going to Settings » General and updating your WordPress and site URL address fields.

 If you want to add SSL and HTTPS on your WordPress multi-site admin area or login pages, then you need to configure SSL in wp-config.php file.

-Simply add the following code above the “That’s all, stop editing!” line in your wp-config.php file found in the root directory of your WordPress site:
+First, be sure to network activate the two Cloudflare plugins.
+Then, simply add the following code above the “That’s all, stop editing!” line in your wp-config.php file found in the root directory of your WordPress site:

 This wp-config.php SSL trick works for single sites as well as multi-sites.
+You don’t even need to change the WordPress Address and Site Address values if you use this method.

 HTTP vs HTTPS URLs on Your Site